FreeCAD/FreeCAD-documentation/wiki/FeaturePython_Custom_Properties.md

 ## App::PropertyLength

  A length property.
-It can contain a
+It can contain a only pozitive or zero

 ```python